-If Powell Industries (NAS: POWL) misses estimates again it will be the fourth consecutive quarter for the company.
-The company will unveil its latest earnings on Tuesday, Dec.
-6. Powell Industries develops, designs, manufactures, and services custom engineered-to-order equipment and systems for the management and control of electrical energy and other critical processes.
+Powell Industries (NAS: POWL) beat estimates by $0.01 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Tuesday, Feb.
+7. Powell Industries develops, designs, manufactures, and services custom engineered-to-order equipment and systems for the management and control of electrical energy and other critical processes.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Powell Industries, with two of three analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Powell Industries with three of four analysts rating it hold.
 Analysts like Powell Industries better than competitor American Superconductor overall.
-One out of nine analysts rate American Superconductor a buy compared to one out of three for Powell Industries.
+Zero out of seven analysts rate American Superconductor a buy compared to one of four for Powell Industries.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 87.8% assigning it an outperform rating.
-The community at large concurs with the All-Stars, with 88.9% granting it a rating of outperform.
-Fools are gung-ho about Powell Industries, though the message boards have been quiet lately, with only 63 posts in the past 30 days.
+CAPS All-Stars are solidly supporting the stock, with 89.7% awarding it an "outperform" rating.
+The greater community agrees with the All-Stars, as 89.4% give it a rating of "outperform."
+Fools are impressed with Powell Industries, though the message boards have been quiet lately with only 63 posts in the past 30 days.
 Despite the majority sentiment in favor of Powell Industries, the stock has a middling CAPS rating of three out of five stars.

-The company's gross margin shrank by 11 percentage points in the last quarter.
-Revenue rose 2.3% while cost of sales rose 17.9% to $118.6 million from a year earlier.
+The company's revenue has now risen for two straight quarters.
+The company's gross margin shrank by 7.4 percentage points in the last quarter.
+Revenue rose 27.1% while cost of sales rose 39.1% to $145.1 million from a year earlier.